khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - make own V&R map
 - shall students clone or download/upload the repo?
 - brainstorm about other projects (performance in Hex?)
-- recap video:
-    - sorry for the sound quality in the webinar on Thu - I will try to stay close to the Dave
-    - here the summery of what we did
-    - rememeber to come to the classes (unless you requested remote learning)
-    - send out Zoom videos
-    - find out who Tolu and Joe was on Thu webinar

 ### by week 4
 - screencast for GitHub vs Wordpress